-Header has the option to remain visible all time or go with the flow of the page.
-Apart from this there are several more options here to configure header behavior and appearance.
+The Header has the option to remain visible all the time or to go with the flow of the page.
+Apart from this, there are several more options here to configure header behavior and appearance.

 Select if you want Sticky Header on Scroll or not.
 This option will apply to all pages of the website except those you choose individually not to.

 Next, from the drop down list select one of four combinations for the Sticky Header: On top or Bottom, Always Visible, On top but visible only after scroll and On Bottom and sticks on top after scrolling.
 Clicking on the (X) mark will apply the default option (always visible, on top).
 It’s a global setting, but you can override it individually in pages as well.